-Note that the tracking of attendance and TopHat for participation will only start on September 6 (Wednesday) after labor day.
+Note that to give students time work out any problems with TopHat, tracking of attendance and TopHat for participation will only start on Friday, January 19.

 Labs (30% of course grade): Laboratory exercises will be conducted during recitations.
 Attendance is required.
 Students should read through each lab and be prepared PRIOR to the lab session.
 It is the responsibility of each student to turn in the required laboratory exercise at the beginning of the lab class on the due date.
 All lab exercises must be completed INDIVIDUALLY, although working in groups is encouraged.
-Teaching Assistants are the ones
+Teaching Assistants are the ones responsible for the Labs.

-While the instructor will be happy to help with particular lab questions, different TA's might grade things differently and it is always safer to settle lab doubts with TAs.
+While the instructor will be happy to help with particular lab questions, different TA's might grade things differently depending on what took place during a particular lab.
+It is always safer to settle lab doubts with TAs.
 Students should also approach the TA's when it comes to arrangements on late or missed labs.